LinkedIn Guide7 Steps to Winning Business Through LinkedIn

 Personal

-• Describe a helpful course, training or qualification you've done that has helped with your role.
+Describe a helpful course, training or qualification you've done that has helped you improve your work.

-• Describe an interesting/unusual meeting or activity that you have in the diary this week.
+Describe an interesting client meeting (in-person or online) or activity that you have in the diary this week.

 Business-Focused